The short version

 Who regulates what

 SA gambling regulation is provincial.
 Each operator is licensed by a specific provincial board.
-The board listed on the operator's website is the one to complain to if something goes wrong.
+The board listed in the operator's footer is the one to complain to if something goes wrong.

 | Province | Regulator | Operators we review |